References for renting

 Have your deposit ready

-Make sure you have the full amount of deposit in your account, so you can transfer this as soon as you are accepted.
+Make sure you have the full amount of deposit in your account.